MMrFalcon/MMrFalcon/README.md

 **Projects:**
 * [Websites Health Check](https://github.com/MMrFalcon/health-check) Necessity is the mother of invention.
 I had to figure out when my router needed a port forwarding reset to host a website.
 With this tool, I check if it returns a status != 200 and send an email to my inbox.
 * [Pico Home Hub](https://github.com/MMrFalcon/Pico-Home-Hub) Raspberry Pi Pico program for IoT, incorporating Wi-Fi, RTC, and soil moisture sensor libraries for lighting control and temperature measurement.
-* [Movies](https://github.com/MMrFalcon/movies) A quick knowledge pill on simple use cases of JpaSpecificationExecutor in building filtering and how to optimize these queries.
+* [Movies](https://github.com/MMrFalcon/movies) A quick knowledge pill on simple use cases of JpaSpecificationExecutor for building filters and optimizing queries.
+Includes an example of Spring Boot app metrics and log collector configuration with Grafana, Promtail, Loki, and Prometheus.

 ✨**Currently Exploring:**
 * Real-time IoT solutions with: Project Reactor (Spring WebFlux, Mongo DB) and Raspberry Pi Pico